Botopai50/RHH-Portsteste/ports/released/smb1r/README.md

 ## Installation
 You must provide a copy of Super Mario Bros. for the NES.
 The launchscript will search for the rom in the port folder and in your `roms/nes` folder.
 If for some reason it can't use a rom in `roms/nes` (ex.
 MuOS users) then you can drop a rom in `ports/smb1r`.

+The launchscript is designed to check for updates to `SMB1R.pck` if there is an active internet connection.

 ## Usage
 Controls and modernization options can be set in the settings menu.
 The port relies on GPToKeyB controls.